Ford Fusion Insurance Rates

 Rates are averaged for all Ford Fusion models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Finding cheaper rates on Ford Fusion insurance takes being a safe and courteous driver, maintaining a good credit score, paying for small claims out-of-pocket, and taking advantage of discounts.
-Compare prices once a year by requesting rates from direct car insurance companies, and also from insurance agencies where you live.
+Finding cheaper rates on Ford Fusion insurance takes being safe and accident-free, maintaining good credit, paying for small claims out-of-pocket, and possibly raising deductibles.
+Make time to compare rates at least once a year by getting quotes from direct car insurance companies like GEICO, Progressive, and Esurance, and also from insurance agencies where you live.

-• You may be able to save as much as $150 per year simply by quoting online in advance
+• You may be able to save around $160 per year just by quoting online in advance

-• High-risk drivers who have multiple accidents or major violations could be forced to pay on average $1,440 more each year for auto insurance
+• High-risk drivers that tend to have accidents or serious violations could be forced to pay on average $1,570 more per year than a low-risk driver

 You might have noticed that Ford Fusion car insurance companies consider a wide assortment of factors when providing customers with quotes.
 However, you can receive Ford Fusion quotes in real-time by using our free tool below.